 I have always been intrigued by nature and I have always loved biology.
 I have always loved teaching others as well and teaching biology is possibly one of the best jobs I have ever had at any level.
-That includes teaching middle school science, conducting outreach events with the general public, and teaching undergraduate labs as a graduate student.
+That includes my past teaching middle school science, conducting outreach events with the general public, and teaching undergraduate labs as a graduate student.
 I also enjoy a good hike in the woods and taking photographs of all of the world.

 I am currently an assistant professor at Albright College.
 I work with many students on projects concerning form, function, and evolution.
 Sometimes I work on cranial biomechanics, particularly feeding strategies and cranial kinesis.
 Sometimes I dissect animals to learn how they work.
 Some days I model systems on the computers in the lab.